Charlie Mitchell (chef): Clover Hill

+Reception at Clover Hill

-Critics have described his cooking at Clover Hill as ingredient-driven and precise.
+Critics such as Helen Rosner have described his cooking at Clover Hill as ingredient-driven and precise.
 In 2024, Clover Hill was ranked 46th out of the 100 best restaurants in New York City by food critic Pete Wells, who highlighted Mitchell's use of seasonal ingredients.
-Wells commended him, stating that Mitchell's commitment to his cooking was evident in the dishes being served.
+In his review, Wells noted that Mitchell's commitment to his cooking was evident in the dishes being served.
 Also in 2024, Mitchell was awarded the James Beard Award for Best Chef, becoming the only chef to be awarded by the James Beard Foundation from the city that year.
-Helen Rosner of The New Yorker noted that Mitchell's cooking at Clover Hill had "the subtlety and precision of any Manhattan-billionaire canteen," while maintaining a straightforward service style free of theatrical presentations that were often seen in other Michelin-starred restaurants.
+Helen Rosner of The New Yorker noted that Mitchell's cooking at Clover Hill had "the subtlety and precision of any Manhattan-billionaire canteen," while maintaining a straightforward service style, free of narrative presentations that were often seen in other Michelin-starred restaurants.

 Saga

 After it was announced that Mitchell would be joining Saga as executive chef, Daniel Humm (of Eleven Madison Park) told Food & Beverage Magazine that "[Mitchell's] cooking has a rare combination of precision, creativity, and soul – making him the perfect chef to carry Saga's legacy forward."
 Before the reopening of Saga in early fall 2025, Mitchell traveled and was guest chef at several events.